-Figure 9: The case of EgAS7: a perfect match across data sources: unsolicited traffic to UCSD's network telescope vs. BGP reachability of its 83 prefixes.
+Fig. 8: The case of EgAS7: a perfect match across data sources: unsolicited traffic to UCSD's network telescope vs. BGP reachability of its 83 prefixes.

-Figure 10: Fraction of Ark traceroutes that terminated (either at the destination or the last reachable hop) in Egypt.
-The few IP addresses that retained bi-directional connectivity (required for traceroute) throughout the outage were in BGP prefixes that were not withdrawn.
+Fig. 9: Fraction of Ark and iPlane traceroutes, directed to IP addresses geolocated to Egypt, that terminated (either at the destination or the last reachable hop) in Egypt.
+The few Egyptian IP addresses that were seen in traceroutes throughout the outage were in BGP prefixes that were not withdrawn.